zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 Do you follow the mundane doctrines of greed and sorrow in order to curb it?
 Adheres and protects the chakra.
 Comes to the snout of the chakra.
 By ear Hearing the sound, he sniffed the scent and tasted the divine touch In short, knowing the Dhamma with the mind is not a sign.
-Something that doesn’t take shape In fact, it is worse then worthless, it consumes time and resources but returns no sales.
+Something that doesn't take shape In fact, it is worse then worthless, it consumes time and resources but returns no sales.
 The laic akushala dhammas of sadness follow him and follow it for the sake of sanvara.
 Preserves the senses, comes to the forefront of the senses.
 Has a protected mind